brian-team/brian2hears/docs_sphinx/buffering.rst

 repeatedly.
 If the output of a :class:`Filterbank` is being plugged into a :class:`FilterbankGroup` object, everything is handled automatically.
-For cases where the number of channels is small or the length of the input source is short, you can use the :meth:`Filterbank.fetch(duration)` method to automatically handle the initialisation and repeated application of ``buffer_fetch``.
+For cases where the number of channels is small or the length of the input source is short, you can use the :meth:`Filterbank.fetch` method to automatically handle the initialisation and repeated application of ``buffer_fetch``.

 To extend :class:`Filterbank`, it is often sufficient just to implement the